domoticz/mydomoticz/README.md

-# mydomoticz
+# MyDomoticz
-Cloud based login system for Domoticz
+Cloud based login system for Domoticz.

+Source code will be published later